What is PICO? Why Use It?

 How to Formulate a PICOT Statement

-To formulate a PICOT question, break down a clinical or research question in the five key components: Patient/Problem, Intervention, Comparisons, Outcome, and Time.
+To formulate a PICOT question, break down a clinical or research question in the four or five key components: Patient/Problem, Intervention, Comparisons, Outcome, and Time.

 Using an AI Tool